 You will be exposed to a variety of research scenarios and to the logic of statistical procedure selection and application.
 The target audience ranges from qualitative researchers wanting to gain quantitative skills, to quantitative researchers wanting to broaden their understanding across procedures, or to become more comfortable with covariance prior to taking on the likes of Structural Equation Modelling.

 The context of quantitative research in relation to qualitative research.
 The language of quantitative research, and the required fundamentals of SPSS.

-- Non-Parametric test of difference statistics of Mann-Whitney, Wilcoxon, Friedman's Analysis of Variance, and Kruskal Wallis.
+- Non-parametric test of difference statistics of Mann-Whitney, Wilcoxon, Friedman's analysis of variance, and Kruskal-Wallis

-- Data reduction techniques of Factor Analysis.
+- Data reduction techniques of factor analysis

-- Power, data and statistics that are most powerful, and techniques for increasing statistical power.
+- Power, data, and statistics that are most powerful, and techniques for increasing statistical power

-- How to determine the best procedure for the demands of the research.
+- How to determine the best procedure for the demands of the research

-- Data transformation to increase power and allow parametric procedures to be employed when data can be appropriately adjusted.
+- Data transformation to increase power and allow parametric procedures to be employed when data can be appropriately adjusted

-- Important interplays between effect size and significance.
+- Important interplays between effect size and significance

 - Integration of statistical results into reports.

 Aron A, Coups E, Aron E (2019).
 Statistics for the Behavioral and Social Sciences: A Brief Course, 6th Edition.
 Pearson Higher Education.

 Hair J, Babin B, Anderson R, Black C (2018).
 Multivariate Data Analysis,